Arnesfield/argstree/README.md

 Specify the required minimum and maximum number of arguments per option or command.

-#### min

-Type: `number | null`

-Required number of arguments to read before the next parsed option or command.
+- `min` (type: `number | null`) - Required number of arguments to read before the next parsed option or command.

   An error is thrown if the option or command does not satisfy this condition.

-#### max

-Type: `number | null`

-Maximum number of arguments to read before the next parsed option or command.
+- `max` (type: `number | null`) - Maximum number of arguments to read before the next parsed option or command.

   Arguments over the maximum limit are saved as arguments for the parent option or command instead.

-Direct assignment with `=` will always read the assigned value as an argument for the option or command.
+  Direct [assignment](#assignment) will always read the assigned value as an argument for the option or command.

   An error is thrown if the option or command does not satisfy this condition.

-#### maxRead

-Type: `number | null`

-Similar to the [`max`](#max) option but does not throw an error.
+- `maxRead` (type: `number | null`) - Similar to the `max` option but does not throw an error.

-If not provided, the value for [`max`](#max) is used instead.
+  If not provided, the value for `max` is used instead.

----

-Example:
+  This takes priority over the `max` option when reading arguments, but the `max` option is still used for validating the maximum number of arguments.

 ```javascript
 const args =